The Think Forward Initiative

 That’s why ING, together with partners Deloitte, Dimension Data, CEPR (Centre for Economic Policy

-Research), Microsoft, Dell/EMC and Amazon Web Services, started the Think Forward Initiative: to gain a deeper understanding of the behaviour behind financial decision-making and then harness those insights to help people make financial decisions that are better for them, and ultimately better for society.
+Research), Dell/EMC and Amazon Web Services, started the Think Forward Initiative: to gain a deeper understanding of the behaviour behind financial decision-making and then harness those insights to help people make financial decisions that are better for them, and ultimately better for society.

 This initiative is focused on using the knowledge we gain about financial decision-making as a springboard for action.
 Besides conducting research, it brings together experts from the financial industry, policymakers, academics, consumer groups and technology companies in a series of gatherings and working groups.
 TFI is developing actual tools that can help people — tools that are personal, relevant and timely.